igorbezerrar/cmad/README.md

 ## 👏 Contributing

-CMAD is an open-source project.
+CMAD code is an open-source project.
 If there is a bug, or other improvement you would like to report or request, we encourage you to contribute.

 Please, feel free to contact us for any questions: [![Gmail Badge](https://img.shields.io/badge/-igor.bezerra@lsdi.ufma.br-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:igor.bezerra@lsdi.ufma.br)](mailto:igor.bezerra@lsdi.ufma.br)